platdesign/fpdf/README.md

 - [stdClass](https://github.com/platdesign/stdclass)
 - [jsPDF](https://github.com/MrRio/jsPDF)

-If you install FPDF.js with `Bower` they will be installed automatically.
+If you install FPDF.js with `Bower` the dependencies will be installed automatically.

 ##Hello World